FredAtLandMetrics/corrigible/README.md

 After a great discussion with a coworker about our particular set of requirements, I scratched out a design for corrigible to meet our needs without sacrificing ansible's simplicity (which we both agreed was priority #1).

-For us, it will help scale ansible's utility without all the complexity.

 Before You Begin
 ================